mintspecter/vagrant-vm-for-learning/README.md

   * Recommended system requirements
     - CPU: 2 cores or more
-    - Memory: 8 GB or more
+    - RAM: 8 GB or more

   * How to use
     - English: [CentOS-Stream-8-ContainerEnv/README.en.md](CentOS-Stream-8-ContainerEnv/README.en.md)